-Students may pursue the certificate separately or as part of the Master of Science in Technology and Education or Master of Science in Library and Information Science.
-Courses will be planned for students to complete the requirements within one academic year.
+Students may pursue the certificate separately or as part of the Master of Science in Technology and Performance Improvement Studies or Master of Science in Library and Information Science.
+Courses are planned for students to complete the requirements within one academic year.